 Example: If you think your child has been misdiagnosed and actually might have a rare disease

 Given the variability in clinical presentation, people living with Farber disease are often misdiagnosed by their physicians.
-There is a free genetic test that can help to diagnose someone with Farber disease, and by filling out this form, you can connect with a member of Team Clara to learn more.
-You can also talk with your child’s doctor to find out whether getting your child tested for Farber disease is right for you and your family.
+If you are interested n learning more about a genetic test that can help to diagnose someone with Farber disease, please contact the Aceragen team at email@example.com.
+In addition, we also recommend that you talk with your child’s doctor to find out whether getting your child tested for Farber disease is right for you and your family.